OFAC Turkey Sanctions lists

 Our team of OFAC attorneys will conduct an in-depth review of all potential risks associated with Turkish counterparties.
 We assess the compliance of your activities with current sanctions law regulations and develop recommendations to minimize threats.

 In long-term cooperation, we set up a system for continuous monitoring of changes in sanction lists and legislation.
-This will allow timely responses and adjustments to the business strategy.
+This will allow timely responses and adjustments to the country and business strategy.

 Turkey Sanctions Attorneys